mlcommons/medperf/docs/mlcube_models.md

 6. Inside `/mlcube/workspace`, add the data you want your model to use for inference.
 7. Inside `/mlcube/workspace/additional_files`, add any files required for model execution (e.g., `model weights`).
 8. In `/mlcube/mlcube.yaml`, make the following changes:
    1. Assign the correct values to the metadata fields (`name`, `description`, `authors`, `image_name`).
    2. Set `data_path `to the location of the data inside the workspace directory.
-3. Do NOT modify `parameters_file`.
+   3. Please DO NOT modify `parameters_file`.
    4. Remove the demo `greetings `parameter.
    5. Add any other required parameters that point to additional_files.
 The naming can be arbitrary, but all referenced files should be contained inside `additional_files`.
-6. Do NOT modify `output_path`.
+   6. Please DO NOT modify `output_path`.

 ## Requirements are negotiable